PTSD: National Center for PTSD

-A screen is a brief set of questions to tell you if it is likely you might have PTSD.
+A screen is a brief (short) set of questions to help you know if it is likely you might have PTSD.
 Below is the Primary Care PTSD Checklist for DSM-5, or the PC-PTSD-5 screen.

 Sometimes things happen to people that are unusually or especially frightening, horrible, or traumatic.
 For example: